C-RH-C/ACM-MCE-must-gather/README.md

 This scripts are NOT delivered and/or released by Red Hat.
 This is an independent project to help customers and Red Hat Support team to export and/or collect the data from Red Hat Advanced Cluster Management and managed clusters for reporting or troubleshooting purposes.

+## Disclaimer:

+This scripts are NOT delivered and/or released by Red Hat.
+This is an independent project to help customers and Red Hat Support team to export and/or collect the data from Red Hat Advanced Cluster Management and managed clusters for reporting or troubleshooting purposes.

 ## Usage:

 Details about usage can be shown be '-h' option: